k98kurz/sqloquent/interfaces.md

 # sqloquent.interfaces

-The interfaces used by the package.
-RelatedCollection and RelatedModel describe the properties created by the ORM.
-Any custom relations should implement the RelationProtocol and return either RelatedCollection or RelatedModel from the create_property method.
-CursorProtocol and DBContextProtocol must be implemented to bind the library to a new SQL driver.
-ColumnProtocol, TableProtocol, and MigrationProtocol describe the schema migration system and can be implemented for custom schema migration functionality, e.g. a new ColumnProtocol implementation to handle specific column types for the database.
+The interfaces used by the package. `RelatedCollection` and `RelatedModel` describe the properties created by the ORM.
+Any custom relations should implement the `RelationProtocol` and return either `RelatedModel` or `RelatedCollection` from the create_property method. `CursorProtocol` and `DBContextProtocol` must be implemented to bind the library to a new SQL driver.
+`ColumnProtocol`, `TableProtocol`, and `MigrationProtocol` describe the schema migration system and can be implemented for custom schema migration functionality, e.g. a new `ColumnProtocol` implementation to handle specific column types for the database.

 ## Classes